robinmonjo/website/content/resume.md

 **Product Management & Methodology Implementation**

-- Played a pivotal role in product management by maturing the adoption of the Shape Up methodology across the company.
+- Played a pivotal role in product management by maturing the adoption of the <a href="https://basecamp.com/shapeup" target="_blank" rel="noopener noreferrer">Shape Up methodology</a> across the company.
 - Authored and presented numerous pitches, guiding the product development process and ensuring alignment with business goals.